sai-vivek108/MyDroneSim-git/README.md

 2. **Use Serialized Fields**: Expose configurable parameters as serialized fields to allow adjustment in the Inspector
 3. **Follow Event-Based Architecture**: Use events for communication between components to maintain loose coupling
 4. **Document Changes**: Add comments to explain complex logic or non-obvious implementations
 5. **Test Thoroughly**: Test modifications in both single-player and multiplayer scenarios

-## Conclusion

-This drone simulation system provides a comprehensive framework for controlling and visualizing drones in a networked environment.
-The modular architecture allows for easy extension and customization, while the separation of concerns ensures maintainability and clarity.

-**Screenshot Placeholder**:
-[Insert screenshot of the complete system in action]